What Is Demi-Glace? Rich, Slow-Simmered French Sauce

 What Goes Into Demi-Glace

-- Aromatics: onion, carrot, celery, garlic, leeks, tomato paste, herbs, and peppercorns.
+• Aromatics: onion, carrot, celery, garlic, leeks, tomato paste, herbs, and peppercorns.

 How We Make It at Offcuts Kitchen

 Our demi-glace makes a different choice than the old textbooks.
-We do not add espagnole or flour.
-We highlight the ingredients by relying on collagen to thicken naturally.
-That decision gives you:
+No espagnole, no flour.
+We lean on collagen to thicken naturally, which gives you:

-Meet our lineup:
+Meet the lineup:

 FAQ